noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

   - infrastructure-level concerns like load balancing, networking, storage and compute into app configuration
   - platform for running containers: instantiation, updates, maintenance, scaling, security, etc
   - all k8s objects/resources/etc are abstractions around lowerlevel things, same way docker containers/images/etc are abstractions
+- coredns: provides name resolution and service discovery; can be integrated with consul

 ### terms